Kavaludaari: Plot

-In front of the crowd, he shouts "Fernandez" to which Mailur looks awkwardly at Mutthanna.
-He gets scared and tells his goons to abduct him.
-Mutthanna tells Shyam everything, and then he is taken.
-Mailur explains to Mutthanna that he found out that Suresh was holding a treasure worth 80 lakhs in his department, so he kills Sampath.
-And, just to make sure he gets away with the money, he plans to kill Suresh too.
-He tells Bablu about his plan, but he doesn't tell him about Sampath.
-He tells Bablu to put sleeping pills in the family's food, so they can make a run.
-But, what Bablu doesn't know that the pills are poisoned.
-The whole family dies, and Bablu threatens to tell the police about what Fernandez did.
-However, the bag containing the pills had Bablu's fingerprints, so he would also get in trouble.
+In front of the crowd, Mutthanna shouts "Fernandez" to which Mailur reacts.
+He gets scared and orders his goons to abduct Mutthanna.
+Mutthanna manages to warn Shyam that he and Kumar are in danger, before being kidnapped.
+Mailur explains to Mutthanna that he found out that Gurudas Naidu was storing jewelry worth 80 lakhs in his department, so he killed Sampath to steal it in a bid to escape from poverty.
+And just to make sure he would escape with the money, he decided to kill the Naidu family too.
+Mutthanna roped another employee named Bablu into his plan, but didn't tell him about Sampath.
+Bablu put "sleeping pills" in the Naidu family's food, which were secretly poisoned.
+Gurudas Naidu's wife, daughter, and finally he himself died while Fernandez watched and laughed.
+A grieving Bablu threatened to tell the police about what Fernandez did, only to be warned the bag containing the pills had Bablu's fingerprints, so he would also get in trouble.
+Fernandez transported the Naidu family's bodies in his car, buried them, and burnt the vehicle.
+He used the stolen jewelry to become wealthy, assuming the identity of Mailur Srinivas Rao to avoid suspicion.